 HA pair ABC SBC installation is formed by two physically identical servers running in an active/hot-standby configuration.
 Only the active (HA master) server processes signaling and media traffic.
-In case of any failure, the internal management system performs a failover where the originally standby (HA backup) machine becomes active.
+In case of any device or network failure, the internal management system performs a failover where the originally standby (HA backup) machine becomes active.
 Switching the active and standby operation modes is also useful during the upgrades of the system.

 Both the HA master and backup servers share virtual IP addresses (VIPs) and communicate with each other over the "Internal Management Interface" - IMI.
-The HA backup server can check the availability of the HA master server.
-Once the HA backup server determines that the HA master server is no longer available then the backup server will assume the role of HA master and take over the VIPs used for receiving and sending the media and signaling messages.
+The HA backup server can check the network availability of the HA master server.
+Once the HA backup server determines that the HA master server is no longer reachable over IMI interface then the backup server will assume the role of HA master and take over the VIPs used for receiving and sending the media and signaling messages.